 Frank Pieters, CEO P&L Projects, chairman of the board at Softhale NV, head of strategy and business development at Aquilon.

 Didier Cataldo is a clinician pneumologist and ordinary Professor at the University of Liege.
 He manages a research lab at university of Liege focused on the mechanisms of asthma, COPD and lung cancer/mesothelioma progression.
 Many different tools are available in his lab to study mechanisms of action of various experimental drugs in vitro and in animal models.
 He is the chairman of the scientific advisory board at Aquilon and member of the Académie Royale de Médecine de Belgique.
+Also, he is the president-elect of the Belgian Respiratory Society.

 Stefano Console has more than 25 years of experience in the pharmaceutical and fine chemical business.
 The broad experience gathered with different CDMOs (Contract Development & Manufacturing Organizations) in Italy and Switzerland covered strategic roles managing a large number of successful projects for big as well as small Pharma partners across EU, USA and Japan.
 Currently Stefano is Senior Advisor at Oriento SA, a Swiss based advisory firm.